Annotations

 Summary

-The Brobot annotation system dramatically simplifies state machine configuration by:
+The Brobot annotation system dramatically simplifies state machine configuration and enables advanced features: